softindex/datakernel/README.md

         -DmainClassName=MyFirstDkApp
 ```

 ... and open project in your favourite IDE.
-Then, you can build and run the application and open browser on [localhost:8080](http://localhost:8080).
+Then, build the application and run it.
+Open your browser on [localhost:8080](http://localhost:8080) to see the "Hello World" message.

 To learn more about DataKernel, visit [**datakernel.io**](https://datakernel.io) or follow 5-minute getting-started [guide](https://datakernel.io/docs/core/tutorials/getting-started).